jsaintrocc/myblvmgncube/parts/remixed/README.md

 ## Description

-This directory contains step files of all the parts.

-The source zip provided a few steps and one large one for the remainder of the pieces.
-I've starting breaking them up in to separate pieces.
-The parts I've separated have _remix appended to them but are otherwise unmodified.
+This directory contains STL and Source files for parts I've create to fix issues I encountered when building my BLV MGN Cube.
+The are not part of the original source file distribution.